urban-toolkit/tutorial/README.md

 The third part of the tutorial presents our perspectives on the design of a domain-specific grammar used by [the Urban Toolkit](http://urbantk.org).
 The slides can be found [here](02-utk/utk.pdf) and the examples [here](02-utk/).

-UTK was first presented in the [paper](https://arxiv.org/abs/2308.07769):
+UTK was first presented in the [IEEE VIS 2023 paper](https://arxiv.org/abs/2308.07769):
 **The Urban Toolkit: A Grammar-based Framework for Urban Visual Analytics**
 Gustavo Moreira, Maryam Hosseini, Md Nafiul Alam Nipu, Marcos Lage, Nivan Ferreira, Fabio Miranda
-IEEE Transactions on Visualization and Computer Graphics (Accepted, to appear)
+IEEE Transactions on Visualization and Computer Graphics (Proceedings of IEEE VIS 2023 -- Accepted, to appear)